srk-ullagallu/notes/docker-k8s/docker/Day-1.md

 # Deployment in Physical Virtual and containers

-1. Earlier, applications ran on physical machines without any resource limits.
-2. If one application used too many resources, it could slow down or crash other applications.
-3. To avoid this, companies started running each application on a separate physical machine.
-4. However, this approach was expensive because each machine was underutilized.
-5. A better solution was needed to efficiently use system resources while keeping applications isolated.
+Earlier, applications were run on physical machines, but there was no mechanism to limit how much system resources an application could consume.
+So, if one application used more resources, it could cause performance issues or even crash other applications.
+The solution was to run each application on a separate physical machine, but this was a costly approach.

 - **Virtualization**: Creates multiple virtual machines (VMs) on a single host, each with its own OS.
-1. Running each application on a separate physical machine was costly and inefficient.
-2. Virtualization solved this by allowing multiple independent VMs on a single physical machine.
-3. Each VM provides strong isolation and has its own dedicated OS.
-4. This improved resource utilization and reduced hardware costs.
-5. With application modernization, the backend was decoupled into multiple components.
-6. Running each component in a separate VM led to resource underutilization.
-7. Since each VM has a full OS, scaling and boot times became slow (taking minutes).
-8. A more efficient solution was needed to optimize resource usage and improve scalability.
+To overcome the cost of running each application on a separate physical machine, we can use virtualization.
+Virtualization allows us to create independent VMs on a physical machine, providing strong isolation between the VMs.
+This helps in utilizing the physical machine's resources more effectively.
+It's hardware-level isolation, and each VM has its own dedicated OS.
+With the process of application modernization, the backend was decoupled into multiple components, and I don't need a full OS for each component.
+Running each component in a separate VM leads to resource underutilization, and since each VM has a full OS, scaling and boot times can take minutes.

 - **Containerization**: Runs multiple isolated applications using a shared OS kernel, making it more lightweight and efficient.
-1. Containerization eliminates the need for a full OS for each application component.
-2. A container includes only the bare minimum OS, the app, its dependencies, and system libraries.
-3. Containers share the host machine’s OS as a read-only copy instead of having their own OS.
-4. This minimal setup enables faster boot-up and quicker scaling.
-5. Containers use software-level virtualization, unlike VMs, which use hardware-level isolation.
-6. In a microservices architecture, development happens rapidly for faster releases.
-7. Containers are easy to move across platforms, making deployments more flexible.
-8. They spin up quickly and scale efficiently, improving overall system performance.
+Containerization for running microservices doesn't require a full OS—just the bare minimum OS, the app, its dependencies, and system libraries.
+Containers don't have a full OS; they use the host machine's OS as a read-only copy to run.
+This minimal OS setup brings benefits like faster boot-up and quicker scaling.
+It's a software-level virtualization.
+In the microservices world, development happens rapidly for faster releases, and containers are easy to move across platforms.
+They're also faster to spin up and scale.

 Virtualization and containerization are two approaches to running multiple applications on the same physical hardware efficiently.
 ---